THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 - Owner’s Side Shower Sump Box

-- The drain for the shower in the owner’s head is constantly getting backed up thanks to the accumulation of soap scum/hair/etc that accumulates.
-The sump box itself is easy to open up and clean, but the long hose run from the drain to the sump box isn’t.
+- The drain for the shower in the owner’s head is constantly getting backed up.
+This is due to the accumulation of soap scum/hair/etc that gets down that drain.
+The sump box itself is easy to open up and clean.
+However, the long hose run from the drain to the sump box isn’t.
 We try to use a snake to clean the hose, but it doesn’t work all that well.

 - Leaky Hatches/Engine Compartment Courtesy Lights

-- I have now rebedded all the courtesy lights in the engine compartments and all but two of our deck level hatches It appears that Fountaine Pajot used silicone to bed all of these things, which was a terrible idea.
+- I have now rebedded all the courtesy lights in the engine compartments.
+I have also rebedded all but two of our deck level hatches.
+It appears that Fountaine Pajot used silicone to bed all of these things, which was a terrible idea.
 The courtesy lights leaked salt water into the engine compartments, which has caused some premature rusting.
 Using Sikaflex or 3M 4000UV has fixed the hatches and BoatLife Life Seal fixed the courtesy lights.

-The owners hull sliding door… The nut and bolt system for keeping the door in the track sucks!
-The nuts are constantly coming undone and when they unwind up the bolt, they they grind into the track and prevent the door from moving.
+The owners’ hull sliding door… The nut and bolt system for keeping the door in the track sucks!
+The nuts are constantly coming undone.
+When they unwind up the bolt, they grind into the track and prevent the door from moving.
 Try to tighten the nuts all the way down and the level of the door raises too high and scrapes against the ceiling panels!
-And those same ceiling panels are glued in so you can’t easily remove them to adjust anything or get easier access to the track.
+Those same ceiling panels are glued in so you can’t easily remove them.
+It’s difficult to adjust anything or get easier access to the track.
 Frustrating all the way around, and you’d think Fountaine Pajot would have a better solution.

 This review tried to focus strictly on the Helia itself.
-We’ve also done quite a lot of modifications to Starry Horizons that I think it would also be worthwhile to reflect on.
-That will be coming up in another blog post, hopefully sometime in the near future.
+We’ve also done quite a lot of modifications to Starry Horizons.

-I’d like to again re-iterate that we’re extremely pleased with our Helia.
+I’d like to again reiterate that we’re extremely pleased with our Helia.
 We are happy to be part of the Fountaine Pajot family.
-We think she’s a great compromise of safety/performance/liveability at an acceptable cost and are still excited about sailing her around the 2nd half of the world!
+She’s a great compromise of safety/performance/liveability at an acceptable cost.